kacole2/chef-thin_nginx/README.md

 - `rvm` - Sorry. but [rvm](https://github.com/fnichol/chef-rvm) is required because rvm_shell is needed to install Thin

 #### gems
-- `thin` - thin `version 1.6.1` is installed into your current rvm gemset.
+- `thin -v 1.6.1` - thin's version 1.6.1 is installed into your current rvm gemset.
 Solution didn't work correctly when installed to chef's embedded ruby

 #### packages
 - `nginx` - nginx is installed from package